david-vanderson/dvui/README.md

 The child widgets report their min sizes to the parent (who uses those the next frame for layout decisions).

+#### Layout
+Usually you want each part of a gui to either be packed tightly (take up only min size), or expand to take the available space.
+The choice might be different for vertical vs. horizontal.

+When a child widget is laid out (sized and positioned), it sends 2 pieces of info to the parent:
+- min size
+- hints for when space is larger than min size (expand, gravity_x, gravity_y)

+If parent is not `expand`ed, the intent is to pack as tightly as possible, so it will give all children only their min size.

+If parent has more space than the children need, it will lay them out using the hints:
+- expand - whether this child should take more space or not
+- gravity - if not expanded, where to position child in larger space

 ### Handle All Events
 DVUI processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button could even report multiple clicks per frame.  (the higher level `dvui.button()` function only reports 1 click per frame)